Disclaimer: Those you recognize belong to Tolkien. I do not own them. Those you do not recognize belong to me.

 But then, a small smirk appeared on the younger twin's face as he placed his hand lightly on his stomach when it rumbled quietly.
 Training would have to come after he stopped by the kitchens.

 Elrohir stepped out into the hallway, shutting the door behind him before he began to walk down the hall toward the stairs that would bring him down to the kitchens.
-But he slowed his pace when he passed a slightly open door as he turned the corner, and with a quiet sigh, the younger twin slowly approached the room and snuck a look inside.
+But he slowed his pace when he passed the slightly open door of the healing ward as he turned the corner, and with a quiet sigh, the younger twin slowly approached the room and snuck a look inside.

 Elrond was asleep in the chair under the window, and Elrohir was slightly concerned to see that his eyes were closed.
 He hadn't realized just how exhausted his father was, but he knew he should not have been surprised.
 The lord of Imladris had given a substantial amount of his own strength to keep Thranduil alive.

 When Elrohir turned back around, he was surprised when he saw Legolas was smiling at him from where he sat beside a sleeping Thranduil, the king's eyes also closed.
-"I am sorry, Legolas," he muttered.
+"I apologize, Legolas," he muttered.
 "I did not realize you were awake."

-The Mirkwood prince chuckled quietly. "'Tis all right, Elrohir," he replied just as quietly, turning back to the book that was resting in his lap.
+The Mirkwood prince chuckled quietly. "'Tis all right, Elrohir," he replied just as quietly.
 "I have also been unable to sleep soundly."

 Elrohir did not miss the brief but worried glance Legolas sent toward Thranduil.
-"Has your father been sleeping the entire morning?" he wondered.
+"Has your father been sleeping the entire morn?" he wondered.
 "That will aid in his recovery."

 Surprisingly, Legolas chuckled.
-"Nay," he said, shutting the book and setting it aside.
+"Nay," he said.
 "Though I am sure he would wish me to believe so.
-I do not know where he went, but he left the room some time ago.
+I am uncertain where he went, though he left the room some time ago.
 He was not gone for long, but I knew the moment he left the bed.
 I have been awake since."